FlatFilers/getting-started/README.md

 The remainder of the tutorial can be stepped through in either typescript or javascript.

-If using javascript, run `npx flatfile develop javascript/index.js` to start a local listener.
+If using javascript, run `npm run dev:js` to start a local listener.

-If using typescript, run `npx flatfile develop typescript/index.ts` to start a local listener.
+If using typescript, run `npm run dev:ts` to start a local listener.

 Guidance and context for these steps can be found in our [Beginner Tutorial Documentation](https://flatfile.com/docs/quickstart).